How to introduce vegan beauty into your salon authentically

 Animal rights organisation PETA has published a list of animal-derived ingredients on its website, but its director Elisa Allen states that the big ones to look out for are “cows’ milk, lanolin (from the oil glands of sheep), honey, beeswax, royal jelly and carmine (red pigment from crushed insects).”

-Read more: Earlier this year, Salons Direct created an interactive vegan salon map which lists businesses by location and provides details of treatments on offer.
+Read more: In 2020, Salons Direct created an interactive vegan salon map which lists businesses by location and provides details of treatments on offer.